enkidevs/curriculum/python/data-structures/bits-bytes-hexadecimals/bytes-type.md

 b'\x00\x00'
 ```

-Create a bytes object from immutable sequence of integers:
+Create a bytes object from a iterable of integers:
 ```python
 >>> c = bytes(range(4))
 >>> c